dreyliky/ngx-local-injector/README.md

 # Local Injector 🪄 [Angular 14+]

-The function `injectPrivate` allows you to inject a dependency without adding it to the providers.
+The function `injectLocal` allows you to inject a dependency without adding it to the providers.

 Use for local dependencies you need only in the specific class as low-level dependencies.